Austin Truck Accident Lawyers

 The earlier we start on your case, the better.
 Eyewitness accounts are fresh, and evidence may still be available immediately after an accident.
 A week or two later and you may overlook key witnesses or evidence that was once available and no longer is.

-We handle your case from the very start with a goal to determine negligence.
+We handle your case from the very start with the goal to determine negligence.

-Was the Trucker Negligent or the Trucking Company?
+Was the Trucker Negligent or Was the Trucking Company Negligent?

 Negligence dictates which party is responsible for your trucking accident.
 Our lawyers will work quickly on your case to:

 - Investigate the accident by speaking to key witnesses, talking to police, reviewing crash reports, and gathering any video surveillance that’s available.